nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `undo`

 * Reverts the state of CampusConnect to the one before the most recent command, if any.
+* When the oldest version of CampusConnect is reached, `undo` command will cause an exception to be thrown

 ### Redo a command: `redo`